flathub/flathub/README.md

 ### Regarding Hardware Acceleration

-As hardware acceleration doesn't work well with XWayland under Wayland with the closed-source Nvidia drivers, hardware acceleration was disabled to have higher coverage for GPUs.
+As hardware acceleration doesn't work well with XWayland under Wayland with the closed-sourced Nvidia drivers, hardware acceleration was disabled to have higher coverage for GPUs.

 One may enable hardware acceleration by running `flatpak override --user --device=dri gg.minion.Minion`.
 Be wary, this will cause flickering for Minion if you're using the proprietary Nvidia driver while running Wayland.

 ### First start

-After running minion for the first time while there are mods in the folder, minion will seem frozen.
+After running minion for the first time while there are AddOns already installed in the newly-added folder, minion will seem frozen.
 After a restart Minion will start working again and the issue shouldn't occur anymore.

 ## Addon snapshots

-Minion doesn't support backups of AddOns under Linux as the expected file system path differs than on wdinows.
+Minion doesn't support backups of AddOns under Linux as the expected file system path differs from Windows.
 This should be addressed in Minion 4 when it comes out.

 ## Information about the project
 This version of Minion is using Java.
 As it requires JavaFX and it's not provided by OpenJDK it was settled to use [Bellsoft Liberica JRE 11](https://bell-sw.com/pages/downloads/) as it provided all the needed libraries.

 It is also compatible with a flatpak installation of ESO through flatpak Steam and hopefully Lutris.